Pediatric Tongue- and Lip-Ties and Laser Frenectomies

 College Park, MD 20740

-Enhance your understanding of the issues of pediatric laser dentistry (including tongue-ties and lip- ties) and start the process of becoming a board certified laser surgeon!
+Enhance your understanding of the issues of pediatric laser dentistry, including tongue-ties and lip- ties!

 As many as 5 percent of all babies born in the US have tongue-ties significant enough to cause breastfeeding difficulties.
 Affected babies often fail to thrive and can be erroneously labeled as “lazy nursers” or “stubborn feeders”.